 Amesbury is an English Country Dance.
 It was published by Walsh in 1736.
-It was interpreted by Charles Bolton in 1991 and published in Retreads Vol.5.
+It was interpreted by Charles Bolton (website) in 1991 and published in Retreads Vol.5.
 It is a proper Duple Minor dance.
-The dance lasts 26 bars.
+The minor set lasts 26 bars.

 The animation plays at 120 counts per minute normally, but the first time through the set the dance is slowed down so people can learn the moves more readily.
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color, however the border of each dancer indicates what role they currently play so the border color may change each time through the minor set.